-2. Type of study: Adhesion study

-Design: Single-dose, two-treatment, two period crossover in vivo
+Type of study: Adhesion study Design: Single-dose, two-treatment, two period crossover in vivo Strength: 0.4 mg/hr Subjects: Males and non-pregnant, non-lactating females, general population

-Strength: 9.5 mg/24 hr

-Subjects: Males and non-pregnant, non-lactating females, general population Additional comments:
+Additional comments:

-- Additional comments: - The applicant may elect to evaluate the pharmacokinetic bioequivalence (study 1) and the adhesion (study 2) in a single study with a combined purpose, or in independent studies.
+- The applicant may elect to evaluate the pharmacokinetic bioequivalence (study 1) and the adhesion (study 2) in a single study with a combined purpose, or in independent studies.
 In either case, the studies should be adequately powered to evaluate the bioequivalence, and independently, the comparative assessment of adhesion. - The applicant should follow FDA's current thinking in the guidance Assessing Adhesion With Transdermal and Topical Delivery Systems for ANDAs for the design and conduct of the independent adhesion study or the combined study to evaluate both pharmacokinetic bioequivalence and adhesion.

-3. Type of study: Skin irritation study

-Design: Randomized, evaluator-blinded, within-subject repeat in vivo
+Type of study: Skin irritation and sensitization study Design: Randomized, evaluator-blinded, within-subject repeat in vivo Strength: 0.1 mg/hr (or one-half of a 0.2 mg/hr TDS) Subjects: Males and non-pregnant, non-lactating females, general population

-Strength: 4.6 mg/24 hr (Dose: One-half of 4.6 mg/24 hr TDS)

-Subjects: Males and non-pregnant, non-lactating females, general population Additional comments:
+Additional comments:

-- All test articles (i.e., one-half of the 4.6 mg/24 hr test product, one-half of the 4.6 mg/24 hr reference product, one-half of the optional vehicle TDS and optional negative control) should be applied simultaneously to each subject at different positions on an application site recommended for dosing in the approved labeling for the reference product. - Sequential TDS applications should be made to the same application site every 24 hours, for a total of 21 consecutive days.
-The TDS applied on Day 21 should be removed on Day 22. - There is insufficient information to determine whether it is safe to simultaneously apply two whole, active, 4.6 mg/24 hr rivastigmine TDS on the same subject during a 21-day skin irritation and sensitization study.
+- All test articles (i.e., 0.1 mg/hr test product1, 0.1 mg/hr reference product, optional vehicle TDS2 and optional negative control3) should be applied simultaneously to each subject at different positions on an application site recommended for dosing in the approved labeling for the reference product. - Sequential TDS applications should be made to the same application site every 24 hours, for a total of 21 consecutive days.
+The TDS applied on Day 21 should be removed on Day 22. - There is insufficient information to determine whether it is safe to simultaneously apply two whole, active, 0.2 mg/hr nitroglycerin TDS on the same subject during a 21-day skin irritation and sensitization study.
 Since the reference product has a matrix design that can be safely cut in half, one half of the reference product can be used for these studies.
 If the test product also has a design that can be safely cut to a smaller size, it should also be cut in half, and one half of the test product may be applied simultaneously with one half of a reference product (to separate skin sites).
 It would not be acceptable to manufacture a separate batch of the test product in order to use a smaller TDS in this study.
 If the test product has a design that cannot be safely cut to a smaller size, and/or if a prospective applicant proposes study design different than what is recommended above, the prospective applicant may submit a pre-abbreviated new drug application (pre-ANDA) meeting request to discuss the proposed approach. - The applicant should follow FDA's current thinking in the guidance Assessing the Irritation and Sensitization Potential of Transdermal and Topical Delivery Systems for ANDAs for the design and conduct of the skin irritation and sensitization study.